jeffypooo/docscribe/README.md

 # Docscribe

-A documentation scraping agent that generates comprehensive programming guides from documentation websites.
+A documentation scraping agent that generates markdown programming guides focused on a topic.

 ## Features

-- Scrapes documentation websites using intelligent web scraping
+- Scrapes documentation websites using smart-ish web scraping
-- Generates comprehensive programming guides in Markdown format
+- Generates  programming guides in Markdown format
-- Follows relevant links to gather complete information
 - Configurable AI model and scraping parameters
 - Can be run as a Python module or installed as a command-line tool